babelsociety/website/content/blog/in-depth-economy/index.md

 We are thrilled to see how our grains will fare in the world first-hand, hence we join the farm and work together with everyone for a period of time before going back to research.

 As you can see, there is a good degree of collaboration involved.
 The researcher wouldn't be able to setup the whole supply chain and work the field alone, but thanks to others' capabilities, expertise and goodwill, they are able to create something new and improve life for all.
+Here again we can see how our main design principle applies.

 # Economic growth